Mr-Conos/Rock-API/docs/source/index.rst

 📰 What is Rock API?

 Rock API is an API that allows you to view rocks and find the ratings on them.
 However, this isn't a regular "rock finding" API...
-We have rocks like, crunchy rock, moonrock, and MANY more.
-This api we made for entertainment purposes.
-Use this API in your Discord bot for commands like pls rock or !randomrock.
+We have rocks like, `crunchy rock`, `moonrock`, and MANY more.
+This API was made for entertainment purposes.
+Use this API in your Discord bot for commands like `pls rock` or `!randomrock`.
 Use it in your website for.... something.

 📰 How do I use Rock API?